Welcome to the Ewelme Benefice

 Ewelme Benefice Youtube page is where you will find recordings of our recent services; click here

-The Benefice Office is closed during the current lockdown but the Administrator can be contacted via email at email@example.com and will pick up messages left on 01453 549280.
+The Benefice Office is open Monday to Friday 9am to 12.30pm.
+The Benefice Administrator can be contacted via email at email@example.com or on 01453 549280.

 Details of how to contact the clergy are on our Contact Us page.